NEUROIMAGING / MAGNETIC RESONANCE

 • fixed orthodontic devices pose no threat to the patient during the MRI scan

-• metal components cause artifacts, but these can be avoided by changing the scanning plane
+• presence of metal components can cause artifacts, but these can be minimized by changing the scanning plane

 • before the MR examination, the orthodontist should remove the detachable wires, check the strength of the fixation, and write a report stating that the device is MRI-ready

-• devices with retained wire arches may sometimes present a closed, electrically conductive loop that can become heated during the MR examination; therefore, the possibility of thermal damage to the oral mucosa during the MR examination cannot be expunged
+• devices with retained wire arches may form a closed, electrically conductive loop that can become heated during the MRI examination; therefore, the possibility of thermal damage to the oral mucosa cannot be completely eliminated

 • prior to the examination, MR personnel must instruct the patient to immediately notify the MR operator of any discomfort in the oral cavity (pain, burning).